MFA-Track Student Handbook

 One needs food, shelter, and water to live, but the arts are what makes that life worth living.
 And as arts administrators, in the most basic sense, we are here to introduce art to an audience; to give meaning.
 We are so thrilled you have entered into this important work.

 Please read through the MFA-Track Student Handbook below, and refer to it often.
-If something isn't clear, or you have additional questions, please contact your Academic Advisor (AA Director: Last Name L-Z / AA Associate Director: Last Name A-K).
+If something isn't clear, or you have additional questions, please contact your Academic Advisor (as indicated on the Faculty page of the Arts Administration website).

 The Master of Fine Arts degree track is a two-year academic and experiential learning course of study that begins each fall.
-The program includes 60 credit hours combined with work opportunities through our professional affiliates: the Southern Utah Museum of Art, SUU's Advancement Office, SUU’s College of Performing and Visual Arts, and the Utah Shakespeare Festival.
+The program includes 60 credit hours combined with work opportunities through our professional affiliates: the Southern Utah Museum of Art, the Utah Shakespeare Festival, and SUU’s College of Performing and Visual Arts.

 A limited number of students are accepted to the program each year, thereby providing the highest level of personal instruction and mentoring in the classroom.
 Students also receive several opportunities outside of the classroom to participate in both scholarly and practical activities and projects.
 This combination of personalized academics and experiential learning gives students the tools necessary to compete in today’s job market.